dangoldbj/openclaw-simplex/README.md

 * decentralized relay architecture
 * fully supports self-hosting

-This plugin integrates SimpleX into OpenClaw as a production-ready channel backed by the official `simplex-chat` CLI.
+This plugin integrates SimpleX into OpenClaw as a dedicated channel backed by the official `simplex-chat` CLI.

 ---